MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 # Microsoft Defender for Identity prerequisites

 This article describes the requirements for a successful Microsoft Defender for Identity deployment.
-For more information, see [Defender for Identity architecture](../architecture.md).

 ## Licensing requirements